 "You know," I say as we enter the grassy clearing of the nearby city park, "it's a good thing I look like a girl and all.
 Otherwise someone might, you know, think we're gay or something…."

 Jounouchi starts to laugh and for a few seconds I'm terrified he'll drop me.
 I cling to his shoulders.
 If I fall, I'm going head first into a concrete walkway.
 And I'll be damned if I don't take him down there with me.

 I'm very annoyed at Jounouchi.
 Why can't he let me down?
 I think he's made his point, walking halfway across Domino City with me thrown over him like a living sack of potatoes.

 I regretfully decide that now it's time to wage war.
 This might get ugly.

 I have one amazing talent I know of, besides blushing.
-This other gift is I can cry on cue, whenever I want.
+This other gift is that I can cry on cue, whenever I want.
 I'm ready to invoke this power now.
-This isn't any of that Sennen Ring magic.
+This isn't any of that flashy, mysterious Sennen Ring magic.
 No this real, from whatever gods there are.
 I was born with the gift to cry.
 (I was born weak and destined to be a pathetic whiner, it's probably all predetermined with my luck.)

-"Bakura…" he starts, but I allow a few tears to fall on his back.
+"Bakura…" he starts, but I allow a few crocodile tears to fall on his back.
 He freezes and lifts his hands to lower me down gently.